Internship Training Manual

 A. Individual Assessment

-Interns have up to four sessions each week dedicated to initial intake appointments.
-Interns typically continue with these clients, but have the option (in consultation with their supervisor) to refer them for other services.
+At the beginning of internship, interns may have up to 5 intakes a week to help build initial caseload.
+Towards the middle of fall semester, interns can usually reduce to 4 intakes a week.
+Interns typically continue with these clients and have the option (in consultation with their supervisor) to refer them for other services.

 B. Individual Counseling

-Interns meet with individual clients (and/or couples) approximately 16 hours each week.
+Interns meet with individual clients approximately 16 hours each week.

 C. Emergency Walk-in Coverage

-Interns cover daytime crisis service 4 hours each week.
+Interns cover daytime crisis service 3–4.5 hours each week.
 They assess students presenting in crisis, work with students to manage the crisis, consult via telephone or in person with concerned others, and collaborate with their supervisors and CAPS psychiatric staff to facilitate hospitalizations as needed.
-Collegial consultation is strongly encouraged and fostered.
 Senior staff members are available for backup.

 D. HSPP Primary Supervision

 Using a mentorship-developmental model, interns are supervised by a licensed psychologist throughout the year.
-A total of 2 hours each week are devoted to supervision meetings.
+A total of 2 hours each week are devoted to HSPP supervision meetings.
 Initially, all clinical services are expected to be recorded.
 As the internship continues, discussions with primary supervisors may result in easing the recording expectation.
 Interns are expected to notify their supervisor of any emergent issues related to clients including possible ethical issues, threat to self or others, hospitalizations, or psychosis.
-Supervision includes review of recorded intakes, follow-up, and emergency sessions, as well as in-depth discussions of intern’s clinical work.
+The supervisor and intern will identify a format for their supervision sessions, but it is expected that they will include review of recorded sessions (intakes, follow-up, emergency services) and in-depth discussions of intern’s clinical work.
+Supervision includes review of recorded intakes, follow-up, and emergency sessions, and in-depth discussions of intern’s clinical work.
 Written reports, progress notes, letters, referrals, and other work related to client contact are reviewed.
 Interns are expected to develop a self-reflective stance in exploring their clinical work and professional relationships with an aim toward developing better clinical skills and a stronger professional identity.

 E. Group Counseling